renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

 ### 6.4 Worker Selection Strategy

-When multiple workers support the same policy, the kernel uses the following selection strategy:
+**Policy-to-Worker Mapping**: Due to the policy uniqueness constraint (see section 5.3), each policy is supported by exactly ONE unique worker name.
+When a policy needs to be executed, the kernel:

+1. **Identifies the Worker**: Looks up the single worker name that supports the policy
+2. **Selects a Healthy Replica**: If multiple replicas exist for that worker, selects a healthy one
+3. **Load Balancing**: Distributes requests across healthy replicas of the same worker

-**Selection Priority:**
+**Replica Selection Priority:**
-1. **Health Status**: Only consider healthy workers
+1. **Health Status**: Only consider healthy worker replicas
-2. **Worker Grouping**: Prefer grouping consecutive policies on the same worker to minimize calls
-3. **Load Balancing**: Distribute load across workers (if multiple workers support the same policies)
+2. **Load Balancing**: Distribute load across healthy replicas (round-robin, least-connections, etc.)
-4. **Configuration Preference**: If explicitly configured in route policy, use the specified worker
+3. **Affinity** (optional): Sticky sessions for stateful policies

 **Optimization: Policy Chain Grouping**